-- (a) Action for Relief Authorized.
-Any landowner, permit applicant, or tenant aggrieved by a final and binding decision of an administrative official involving the application or enforcement of a city or county zoning or unified development ordinance or any other ordinance that regulates land use or development may, in lieu of an appeal to a board of adjustment prescribed by Chapter 153A or Chapter 160A of the General Statutes, maintain an original action in superior court for declaratory relief, injunctive relief, damages, or any other remedies provided by law or equity, where any of the following claims or defenses are asserted by the aggrieved party: - (1) That the ordinance, either on its face or as applied by the final decision of the administrative official, violates the United States or North Carolina Constitutions. - (2) That the ordinance or the final decision of the administrative official is invalid or unenforceable on grounds of ultra vires or preemption, or is otherwise in excess of authority. - (3) That the ordinance or the final decision of the administrative official violates common law or statutory vested rights of the aggrieved party. - (4) That the ordinance or final decision of the administrative official constitutes a taking of property.
+- Action for Relief Authorized.
+Any party who is either an owner of an interest in real property that is the subject matter of a local government enforcement action or a permit applicant who is aggrieved by a final and binding decision of an administrative official involving the application or enforcement of a city or county zoning or unified development ordinance or any other ordinance that regulates land use or development may, in lieu of an appeal to a board of adjustment prescribed by Chapter 153A or Chapter 160A of the General Statutes, maintain an original action in superior court for declaratory relief, injunctive relief, damages, or any other remedies provided by law or equity, where any of the following claims or defenses are asserted by the aggrieved party: - That the ordinance, either on its face or as applied by the final decision of (1) the administrative official, violates the United States or North Carolina Constitutions. - (2) That the ordinance or the final decision of the administrative official is invalid or unenforceable on grounds of ultra vires or preemption, or is otherwise in excess of authority. - That the ordinance or the final decision of the administrative official violates (3) common law or statutory vested rights of the aggrieved party.

+That the ordinance or final decision of the administrative official constitutes (4) a taking of property.

-In any action brought pursuant to this subsection, and notwithstanding G.S.
+In any action brought pursuant to this subsection and notwithstanding G.S.
 160A-388(b1), the aggrieved party may, in addition to the above, join any other available claims or defenses, arising from or relating to the final decision of the administrative official, including, without limitation, claims or defenses relating to the interpretation or application of the ordinance.
 The burden of proof to show a violation of a city or county zoning or unified development ordinance or any other ordinance that regulates land-use or development rests with the party seeking to enforce such ordinance.